Smoothed Phase-Coded FMCW: Waveform Properties and Transceiver Architecture: Smooth Phase Transition Waveforms

 The proof is given in Appendix A. The equation \eqref{instant_gauss} shows that the abrupt phase changes are smoothed by the Gaussian filter, and the term $e^{-{\eta}^2(t-n{T_c})^2}$ is expected when the phase changes with respect to time.
 This can be seen in Figure~\ref{fig:5} b that the phase changes cause Gaussian shape in the instantaneous frequency of the Gaussian binary code.

 In addition, the mixer output of Gaussian PC-FMCW can be represented as:

 and its frequency spectrum can be written as:

-As seen in \eqref{eqGauss}, the first null of the mixer output for the Gaussian PC-FMCW is decided by ${\rm sinc}$ function bounded by the Gaussian filter $H(f)$.
+As seen in \eqref{eqGauss}, the first null of the mixer output for the Gaussian PC-FMCW is decided by the ${\rm sinc}$ function bounded by the Gaussian filter $H(f)$.
 Consequently, the first null location becomes $f_b + B_s$, and the required cut-off frequency to include the main lobe becomes:

-Using a Gaussian filter improves the spectral efficiency of the mixer output as shown in Figure~\ref{fig:6} where the frequency-domain representation of the mixer output for Gaussian PC-FMCW is demonstrated in red color.
-It can be observed that the spectral leakage in the spectrum outside of the 3-dB bandwidth is lowered for Gaussian PC-FMCW compared to BPSK coded signal (Figure~\ref{fig:6}).
+The frequency spectrum of the mixer output for Gaussian PC-FMCW \eqref{eqGauss} is demonstrated in Figure~\ref{fig:6} in red color.
+We observe that using a Gaussian filter reduces the spectrum widening of the coded beat signal.
+This can be seen in Figure~\ref{fig:71} where the spectrum width of the coded beat signal is lowered for Gaussian PC-FMCW compared to the BPSK coded signal.